Project 1882

 Massive scale and overcrowding

 Over 11 billion chickens are killed per year in Europe alone.
 They are crammed in large facilities that house tens of thousands of individuals.
-Up to 25 chickens are allowed per square meter according to Swedish and European legislation, which amounts to less space per individual than what caged chickens get.
+Up to 25 chickens are allowed per square meter, according to European legislation, which amounts to less space per individual than what caged laying hens get.

 Frankenchickens

-Fast-growing chickens grow so fast that it hurts them, they get sick and die prematurely.
-The majority end up suffering from some sort of mobility issue before their lives are ended at 35 days of age.
+Fast-growing chickens are called broilers or Frankenchickens.
+They grow so fast that it hurts them.
+The majority end up suffering from some sort of mobility issue if their lives are ended later than at 35 days of age.
 By that time they will have grown 50 times their original size.

 Torturous transport and painful slaughter